 The Cultures and Languages Across the Curriculum (CLAC) option: Selected courses in several disciplines present students the opportunity to do additional research in a foreign language and earn a credit for that work.
 Students will work with a faculty member in the Language Department to design and complete a project that supports learning in the course offering the Cultures and Languages Across the Curriculum (CLAC) option.
 Students must register both for a course offering the CLAC option and for the CLAC module.
 CLAC modules allow students the opportunity to enrich their learning by acquiring cross-cultural perspectives on the acquisition of knowledge in various disciplines.
 Students also acquire practice in using their language skills to explore different disciplines.
-Students assessed at the intermediate level of language competency may register for a 270 module; students with advanced skills may register for a 370 module.
-Prerequisite: A language course numbered 150 or above and concurrent enrollment in a nonlanguage course offering the Cultures and Languages Across the Curriculum option.
+Students with advanced skills may register for a 370 module.
+Prerequisite: A language course numbered 150 or above and concurrent enrollment in a non-language course offering the Cultures and Languages Across the Curriculum option.